Article

 -

-How to Evaluate M&A Advisory Firms in Japan Based on Execution Capability For foreign companies divesting subsidiaries or non-core businesses in Japan, selecting a “reliable” M&A advisor is one of the most consequential decisions in the entire process.
-This is particularly true when navigating the fragmented landscape of M&A advisory firms in Japan, where brand…
+For foreign companies divesting subsidiaries or non-core businesses in Japan, selecting a “reliable” M&A advisor is one of the most consequential decisions in the entire process.
+This is particularly true when navigating the fragmented landscape of M&A advisory firms in Japan, where brand reputation and headline deal announcements do not always translate into effective sell-side…

 -